PMFO Federal Interest Project Support Specialist, Head Start Program Management and Fiscal Operations (Hadley, MA or Shrewsbury, MA)

-Research Analyst, Applied Research & Program Evaluation (Shrewsbury, MA; Boston, MA; Hadley, MA)
+Senior Research Analyst, Applied Research and Program Evaluation Unit (Shrewsbury, MA)

 The Applied Research and Program Evaluation (ARPE) group of the University of Massachusetts Donahue Institute (UMDI) conducts social science research projects in direct response to specific client needs.
 The Donahue Institute is in search of up to 2 Senior Research Analyst to assist in the development of high quality work products consistent with the professional standards of UMDI; develop strong, collaborative relationships with clients, while maintaining appropriate objectivity; and reflect a positive image of UMDI and the University in all aspects of their work.
 Members of ARPE are committed to clear and respectful written and verbal communication, accountability, teamwork, demonstrating initiative, being organized in their approach to work, and problem solving.

 The University of Massachusetts is an Equal Opportunity/Affirmative Action, Title IX employer.
 All qualified applicants will receive consideration for employment without regard to race, sex, color, religion, national origin, ancestry, age over 40, protected veteran status, disability, sexual orientation, gender identity/expression, marital status, or other protected class.